konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/async_upload_with_callback/index_nb.md

 ---

 **Prerequisites:**
-- Understanding of the Konfuzio SDK and its usage, including authentication, project setup, and interacting with the Konfuzio API.
+- Understanding of the Konfuzio SDK and its usage, including authentication, Project setup, and interacting with the Konfuzio API.
 - Basic knowledge of web servers and how they handle incoming requests.
 - Basic understanding of asynchronous programming concepts, including threads and event handling.
 - Familiarity with ngrok and its setup process to expose a local server to the internet.